jrmhaig/Bakery/README.md

 * The init script doesn't appear to be shutting bakery down properly.
 Two python processes are left running.
 I think bakery.py needs to catch and handle the interrupt.
-* Occasionally, the display gets messed up when two different processes try to write at the same time.
-Perhaps there should be just one process receiving messages from the others and updating it.